-Stepping into a plane hoping there will be an extra vacant seat, is every mother’s dream when travelling with a toddler younger than two years old.
+Stepping into a plane hoping there will be an extra vacant seat, is every mother’s dream when traveling with a toddler younger than two years old.

-So how about travelling across the continent with a toddler boy and a baby girl who was exclusively breastfed, both in diapers?
+So how about traveling across the continent with a toddler boy and a baby girl who was exclusively breastfed, both in diapers?
 That is something to talk about!

 During the very nice spring season, my husband and I were eager to explore a new country, a new culture, so we took the chance and decided to visit Malaysia with the Kids; Ali (2.5 years) and Yasmeen (10-months), for 18 days.

 As soon as we booked our flights, accommodations, and schedule, the adventure began.
 The trip involved 9 flights: from Home to Malaysia, internal flights, and back Home.

 It started with packing.
 Always remember when you are packing for toddlers and babies, nothing is too much, BUT, keep it smart.
 Do you know that sippy cup that your kid loves and makes life much easier while at home?
 It will make your travels easier as well, pack it!

 Circumstances and Settings are hardly under your control while travelling, so you need to be prepared:

 - Baby gear.
 It was much easier and more convenient to handle two single strollers than maneuvering a double stroller.

 - Diapers and wet wipes.
 We wanted to save time and effort, so instead of looking for suitable diapers in Malaysia; we took the whole needed supply of diapers for two kids along with us.
 Crazy, but doable!